jagadeshwaran/UART-data-over-air/README.md

 Description:

+NodeA:
-NodeA is used as portal.
+used as portal.

+NodeB :
-Nodeb B -> connected with USB to UART converter( FTDI chip) -> tries to transmit the data to node A and print in event view window and an LED toggle when a data is received
+USB to UART converrter(FTDI chip and cool term software) -> RF200 -> data Over the air to other node, data to be printed in event view window and an LED toggle whenever data is received.

+Test :
+- primary test for getting the data from UART is carried out, the code for it is in the reposit.